 Key takeaways:

 Many of the things that lead to heart disease also cause erectile dysfunction (ED).
-This includes smoking, diabetes, high blood pressure, and high cholesterol.
+These include smoking, diabetes, high blood pressure, and high cholesterol.

 Medications like Viagra (sildenafil) can safely treat ED in most people with heart disease.
 But people who take nitrate medications shouldn’t use ED medications.

 ED is a side effect of many medications that treat heart conditions.
-Talk to your healthcare provider if you’ve started a new medication and now have ED.
+Talk to a healthcare professional if you’ve started a new medication and now have ED.

 If you have heart disease, you may also have trouble getting or keeping an erection at some point in time.
 You’re not alone.
 In fact, erectile dysfunction (ED) is especially common in men who have heart disease.
 That’s because many of the risk factors that lead to heart disease also cause ED.